-We also fielded some infantry.
+"We also fielded some infantry.
 Generally, these were of the poorer folk, or those too old or too young to be expected to ride into battle.
-Though all our people are skilled horsemen, and many is the young lad or grandfather who can lance an apple from a tree, it is best for both horse and man that only the proven riders, hale and full grown, be allowed to sit a horse into battle...
+Though all our people are skilled horsemen, and many is the young lad or grandfather who can lance an apple from a tree, it is best for both horse and man that only the proven riders, half and full grown, be allowed to sit a horse into battle

-Tactics I
+TACTICS I

-As for our tactics, they are simple in conception, and rely to the greatest extent on the skill of our riders.
-The horse archers and light cavalry taunt the enemy, and lure him on to a field of our choosing.
+"As for our tactics, they are simple in conception, and rely to the greatest extent on the skill of our riders.
+The horse archers and light cavalry taunt the enemy and lure him on to a field of our choosing.
 Pretending to flee, they will suddenly break to right and left, and into the channel thus created, the heavy riders thunder down on the enemy.
-Often, this charge alone serves to unnerve an opponent.
+Often, this charge along serves to unnerve an opponent.
+If it does not, generally the heavy borse will attempt to disengage, reform, and charge again.
 This requires the utmost from the animals, and there exist no finer steeds for war in the world.
-Many a Rohirrim has been unhorsed and set upon by his enemies, whereupon his mount begins to rear and slash with its hooves, often driving off the cowards long enough for the man to regain his seat.
-It is no wonder that to a Rohirric warrior, there is no possession more valuable than his horse.
-In conjunction with the first charge, a portion of the horse archers will move to support the heavy cavalry.
-The remainder, along with the light cavalry, attempt enveloping maneuvers on either flank of the enemy.
+Many a Robirrim has been unborsed and set upon by his enemies, whereupon his mount begins to rear and slash with its hooves, often driving off the cowards long enough for the man to regain his seat.
+It is no wonder that to a Robirric warrior, there is no possession more valuable than his borse.
+In conjunction with the first charge, a portion of the borse archers will move to support the heavy cavalry.
+The remainder, along with the light cavalry, attempt enveloping manoeuvres on either flank of the enemy.
 Being ridden down on three sides, his units eventually break.
-That is when the real killing begins...
+That is when the real killing begins ... "